GSA/piv-guides/_networkconfig/2_domaincontrollers.md

 ## Domain controller certificate profiles

-Domain controller certificates must be issued with a set of specific extensions and values.
+Domain Controller certificates must be issued with a set of specific extensions and values.
 The certificate for each domain controller must meet the following requirements:

 - The certificate **Key Usage** extension must contain: